akikoo/one-web-boilerplate/README.md

 ## To-Do:
 * Small tweaks here and there...
-Maybe separate root targets for different builds, one with YUI compressor (current default), and one with LESS and Require.js?
-Ant targets for all of these options are already in place.
-* I'm planning to merge default.properties and project.properties files, to simplify configuration.

 Thanks and good luck!